Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

 Prestore/preconstruct sparse elements
 ****************************************
 In the previous example, we showed how to construct a linear operator by overloading the **matvec** member function of the LinOp class.
-This is straight forward and simple, but in cases where the custom mapping contains many for-loops, clearly, handling them in python is not optimal for performance reasons.
+This is straight forward and simple, but in cases where the custom mapping contains many for-loops, handling them in Python is not optimal for performance reasons.

 Since v0.6.3a, the option **"mv_elem"** is available in the constructor of the LinOp class.
 It allows users to pre-store the indices and values of the non-zero elements, similar to the standard sparse storage structure.
 If this is used, Cytnx handles the internal structure and optimizes the matvec performance.
 Again, let's use the previous example: a sparse matrix :math:`\boldsymbol{A}` with shape=(1000,1000) and ONLY two non-zero elements A[1,100]=4 and A[100,1]=7.